Because I read it a few weeks ago and mookieproof just finished it and seemed to have enough to it to warrant its own

 Am reading this now, partway through the first substantial Miranda section, and this is actually really good so far.
 I'm hoping there's more during-pandemic stuff to come, though, as the Jeevan opening sectin was pretty compelling.

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Friday, 10 July 2015 02:03 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Friday, 10 July 2015 02:03 (six years ago) link

 Well, i really liked that.
 It didn't fall into the usual pitfalls of literary-novelist-ventures-into-SF territory (I'm looking at you, Atwood).
 Strangely, the sitting-round-airports bits seemed more compelling than the more overtly adventurous out-in-the-wilderness sections.
 It reminded me of the weird atmosphere conjured up in another recent read, 'Five Days at Memorial', about the people trapped in a hospital for days during Hurricane Katrina.
 And I really liked the last section, about Arthur's last night, with the various "X will dies in 8 days/2 weeks, 48 hours" bits, like lights winking out until there's total darkness.

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 15 July 2015 02:16 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 15 July 2015 02:16 (six years ago) link

 Wonder which, if any, of her other books is worth reading next